sahilkhose/sahilkhose.github.io/_pages/cv.md

 Education
 ======
-* B.Tech. in Computer Communication Engineering, Manipal Institute of Technology, 2022
+* B.Tech. in Computer and Communication Engineering, Manipal Institute of Technology, 2022
 * M.S. in Computer Science, Georgia Institute of Technology, 2024

 <!-- Work experience